Trusted

 Crypto-collateralized stablecoins are backed by cryptocurrencies rather than fiat pegs.
 However, since the extended market volatility of cryptocurrencies is bigger than that of fiat currencies, crypto-collateralized stablecoins usually require more than a 1:1 ratio of coins to reserves — a phenomenon known as “over-collateralization.”

-Overcollateralization can help to maintain decentralization as well, as the crypto reserves absorb the effect of any price fluctuations.
-The only significant problem that these assets have, of course, is that launching them will require more in terms of capital.
+Overcollateralization can also help maintain decentralization, as the crypto reserves absorb the effect of any price fluctuations.
+The only significant problem with these assets, of course, is that launching them will require more capital.
 A prominent example of a crypto-collateralized stablecoin is MakerDAO’s DAI.

-Here is how over-collateralization works: if you choose to buy $1,000 worth of DAI, you must deposit ETH worth $2,000.
+Here is how over-collateralization works: If you choose to buy $1,000 worth of DAI, you must deposit $2,000 worth of ETH.
 This figure isn’t true to the letter but a hypothetical version of how 2:1 over-collateralization works.

 Pros